Death: Life extension

-Life extension refers to an increase in maximum or average lifespan, especially in humans, by slowing down or reversing the processes of aging through anti-aging measures.
-Although aging is the most common cause of death worldwide, it is socially mostly ignored as such and seen as "necessary" and "inevitable" anyway, which is why little money is spent on research into anti-aging therapies, a phenomenon known as the pro-aging trance.
+Life extension refers to an increase in maximum or average lifespan, especially in humans, by slowing or reversing aging processes through anti-aging measures.
+Aging is the most common cause of death worldwide.
+Aging is seen as inevitable, so according to Aubrey de Grey little is spent on research into anti-aging therapies, a phenomenon known as pro-aging trance.

 The average lifespan is determined by vulnerability to accidents and age or lifestyle-related afflictions such as cancer or cardiovascular disease.
-Extension of average lifespan can be achieved by good diet, exercise, and avoidance of hazards such as smoking.
-Maximum lifespan is also determined by the rate of aging for a species inherent in its genes.
-Currently, the only widely recognized method of extending the maximum lifespan is calorie restriction.
-Theoretically, the extension of the maximum lifespan can be achieved by reducing the rate of aging damage, by periodic replacement of damaged tissues, or by molecular repair or rejuvenation of deteriorated cells and tissues.
+Extension of lifespan can be achieved by good diet, exercise, and avoidance of hazards such as smoking.
+Maximum lifespan is determined by the rate of aging for a species inherent in its genes.
+A recognized method of extending maximum lifespan is calorie restriction.
+Theoretically, the extension of the maximum lifespan can be achieved by reducing the rate of aging damage, by periodic replacement of damaged tissues, molecular repair, or rejuvenation of deteriorated cells and tissues.

-A United States poll found that religious people and irreligious people, as well as men and women and people of different economic classes, have similar rates of support for life extension, while Africans and Hispanics have higher rates of support than white people.
-Thirty-Eight percent of the polled said they would desire to have their aging process cured.
+A United States poll found religious and irreligious people, as well as men and women and people of different economic classes, have similar rates of support for life extension, while Africans and Hispanics have higher rates of support than white people.
+38% said they would desire to have their aging process cured.

-Researchers of life extension are a subclass of biogerontologists known as "biomedical gerontologists."
-They try to understand the nature of aging, and they develop treatments to reverse aging processes or at least slow them down for the improvement of health and the maintenance of youthful vigor at every stage of life.
-Those who take advantage of life extension findings and seek to apply them to themselves are called "life extensionists" or "longevists."
-The primary life extension strategy currently is to apply available anti-aging methods in the hope of living long enough to benefit from a complete cure for aging once it is developed.
+Researchers of life extension can be known as "biomedical gerontologists."
+They try to understand aging, and develop treatments to reverse aging processes, or at least slow them for the improvement of health and maintenance of youthfulness.
+Those who use life extension findings and apply them to themselves are called "life extensionists" or "longevists."
+The primary life extension strategy currently is to apply anti-aging methods to attempt to live long enough to benefit from a cure for aging.

 Cryonics

-Cryonics (from Greek κρύος 'kryos-' meaning 'icy cold') is the low-temperature preservation of animals and humans who cannot be sustained by contemporary medicine, with the hope that healing and resuscitation may be possible in the future.
+Cryonics (from Greek κρύος 'kryos-' meaning 'icy cold') is the low-temperature preservation of animals, including humans, who cannot be sustained by contemporary medicine, with the hope that healing and resuscitation may be possible in the future.

-Cryopreservation of people or large animals is not reversible with current technology.
-The stated rationale for cryonics is that people who are considered dead by current legal or medical definitions may not necessarily be dead according to the more stringent information-theoretic definition of death.
+Cryopreservation of people and other large animals is not reversible with current technology.
+The stated rationale for cryonics is that people who are considered dead by current legal or medical definitions, may not necessarily be dead according to the more stringent 'information-theoretic' definition of death.

 Some scientific literature is claimed to support the feasibility of cryonics.
 Medical science and cryobiologists generally regard cryonics with skepticism.